-The central of Vietnam is the area with extreme climate and barren.
+Central Vietnam is an area with an extreme climate and barren.
 Therefore, the ingredients such as meat and vegetable are not really diversified.
 People in Central Vietnam prefer salty and spicy dishes.
 Sometimes, they even consider whether a dish is good or not based on whether this dish is spicy enough or not.

 Average Price: VND 20,000 - 60,000

-Com hen has been the traditional dish of people in Hue province a long time ago and later served to the royal in Thanh Thai King period.
+Com hen has been the traditional dish of people in Hue province for a long time and was later served to the royal in the Thanh Thai King period.
 Nowadays, it is a harmonious combination of rustic and royal characteristics.
-Com hen has a bit of heat from peppers, strong smell of garlic, crunchy and freshness of herbs and lightly sweet taste of basket clams.
-It used to be a breakfast made from leftovers, but now it can be eaten as main meals.
+Com hen has a bit of heat from peppers, a strong smell of garlic, the crunchy and freshness of herbs, and the lightly sweet taste of basket clams.
+It is usually served with the broth that is used to boil the clams.
+Besides rice, the dish also has noodles or vermicelli noodles variations.
+It used to be a breakfast made from leftovers, but now it can be eaten as a main meal.

 Average Price: VND 25,000 - 55, 000

 Mi Quang is one of the most popular dishes in Quang Nam Province.
 Like Pho or rice vermicelli, Mi Quang is also made from rice, but it is a bit chewy than pho and softer than vermicelli.
 Its yellow color is usually from ingredients like anatto oil or food coloring.
 Another special thing about Mi Quang is the broth; the soup is only used a little to highlight the shrimp, the meat, and the peanuts.

 Because of its tasty flavor and convenience, nowadays visitors can easily find a bowl of Mi Quang in almost all provinces of Vietnam.
 This popular dish is convenient because people can consider it in all meals of the day: breakfast, lunch, dinner, or even late dinner.